ssmerd/epicurean/README.md

-# UX design
+# UX

 ## Overview

-Epicure Junction is a Fictional restaurant.
+Epicure Junction is a fictional restaurant.
 The main goal of the website is to allow users to view some photos of the venue, see what they have to offer, view the menu and if it is to their liking then the user can create an account and use it to make reservation requests.

 ### Design